 - Doing some construction or landscaping.
 Keep dirt on your property.
 If you see dirt or sediment leaving building sites and going onto footpaths or roads phone Environment Canterbury on 0800 765 588 (24/7) or report using the Snap, Send, Solve app.

 If you are keen to take a more extensive action you can look at creating a rain garden.
-Or if you are doing some construction or landscaping make sure you keep dirt on your property.

 Be a stormwater superhero at work